 '70 Boss 302 in white, that was bought out of California.
-The car had sat around for some 20 years.
-We've been able to get hold of it and sat on the project for a few years ourselves, while we found some of the rare parts missing for it and have finally kicked off the restoration.
+The car had sat around for some 20 years before we found it, in a significant state of disrepair.
+We were able to get hold of it and sat on the project for a few years ourselves, while we found some of the rare parts missing for it and have finally kicked off the restoration.
 It's a neat car, in respect to its options, as it is white, 3.50:1 traction lok 31 spline 9", 4 speed wide ratio, console, front & rear spoilers, rear window louvers, standard black trim fitted a tach, shaker, along with hub caps and trim rings.
-Should look fantastic when it's done.
 The car seems to have spent most, if not all its life, within 20 miles of where it was sold new in northern California and as such, has no rust.
 The original floors are near perfect.
 It has however, had a tough life and needs a quarter panel on the left side, two door skins, tail lamp panel and general panel work, but all these cars have a story to tell and oh how I wish they could talk...!

 It would seem that this car had been the victim of a whack in the right hand door at some stage (which had been replaced prior to us purchasing the car) and the damage was also sustained into the right side B pillar and rear quarter skin, slightly.
 You can see from the first picture immediately above, where the damage finished at the cut we've made.
 It had made an absolute mess of the first 150mm of the quarter skin and the subsequent attempts to repair it had made matters worse, but the rest of the quarter is very nice, so I managed to find a beautiful original 70 B pillar section from a fastback in a USA wrecking yard which had already had it's roof cut off (unfortunately, took the top of the pillar) and it was perfect to repair this.
 Inside the pillar where the striker attaches was horrible and had seen some shonkey repairs, so this pillar piece was the only way to fly, with regard to repairing all this damage.
 We even managed to keep the original spot welds where it attaches to the sill, so it will not be detectable that it's had this repair.
 As you can see from the stage pictures, the repair section fitted in beautifully and has come up a treat.
 It's great fun bringing these old cars back to life and returning them to 'as new' condition.